Error-Proofing Check (Misalignment and Tilt Classification)

 ||

-When the object to be matched may partially exceed image boundaries, this parameter specifies the allowed fill size as a ratio of template size.
-Filling can improve edge-matching success rate but usually increases computation.
+When the object to be matched may partially extend beyond the image boundary, specify the ratio of padding size to template size allowed.
+Padding can improve edge matching success rate but typically increases computation.

 Set Judgment Logic